-Metabolism:
+Metabolism

-After absorption, methotrexate undergoes hepatic and intracellular metabolism to polyglutamated forms, which can be converted back to methotrexate by hydrolase enzymes.
+After absorption, methotrexate undergoes hepatic and intracellular metabolism to polyglutamated forms which can be converted back to methotrexate by hydrolase enzymes.
 These polyglutamates act as inhibitors of dihydrofolate reductase and thymidylate syntheses.
 Small amounts of methotrexate polyglutamates may remain in tissues for extended periods.
 The retention and prolonged drug action of these active metabolites vary among different cells, tissues and tumours.
 A small amount of metabolism to 7-hydroxymethotrexate may occur at doses commonly prescribed.
 Accumulation of this metabolite may become significant at the high doses used in osteogenic sarcoma.
 The aqueous solubility of 7-hydroxymethotrexate is 3 to 5 fold lower than the parent compound.
+Methotrexate is partially metabolized by intestinal flora after oral administration.

-Half-Life:
+Half-Life